jford-daac/daa-choices-tools-test/WebChoices/README.md

 - Opt out of data collection and use for IBA from one, several, or all listed companies.

 ### Tool Access
-The WebChoices tool resides at [optout.aboutads.info](https://optout.aboutads.info).
+The WebChoices tool resides at [optout.aboutads.info](https://optout.aboutads.info)

-### Onboarding Process
-Companies use an administration portal to upload and modify their company information and opt-out endpoints, replacing the need for XML documents.

 ### Integration Requirements for Opt-Out Service Endpoints
 - **Browser Compatibility:** Endpoints must function reliably and quickly on all major browsers and operating systems (desktop and mobile).